PlantWhenNow

 This is the most important step for long-term soil health.
 Add 2-4 inches of organic matter to your beds:

 Work organic matter into the top 6-8 inches of soil.
-Your vegetables' roots will thank you!
+Your vegetables' roots will thank you.

 5. Adjust Soil pH if Needed

-Based on your soil test, you may need to adjust pH:
+Based on your soil test, you may need to adjust pH.

-Important: Make pH adjustments at least 4 weeks before planting to allow time for soil chemistry to stabilize.
+Make pH adjustments at least 4 weeks before planting to allow time for soil chemistry to stabilize.

 6. Work the Soil (But Don't Overdo It)